EDemerzel/personal-ubuntu-scripts/README.md

-# Personal Ubuntu Scripts
+# Business Ubuntu Scripts

-A growing collection of small, single-purpose scripts I use on Ubuntu.
-Each script lives in its own folder with its own README and (optionally) LICENSE.
-The goal is to keep things simple, discoverable, and easy to run on a fresh system.
+A curated collection of internal, business-focused automation scripts for Ubuntu.
+Each script lives in its own folder with its own README.
+The goal is to keep things simple, repeatable, and safe to run across business environments.

 ## Language Support